-PlayVS CEO Delane Parnell to talk high school eSports at Disrupt SF
+PlayVS CEO Delane Parnell to talk high school esports at Disrupt SF

 The gaming world is evolving at a rapid clip.
 No longer is the idea of the lonely gamer a reality.
 Twitch and Discord have brought gamers together and given everyone the opportunity to see just how talented some of these young players are.
-Meanwhile, publishers and eSports organizations have built out an infrastructure.
+Meanwhile, publishers and esports organizations have built out an infrastructure.

 But there is plenty left to do, and PlayVS founder and CEO Delane Parnell is well aware of this.